 Generally, there are several issues that lead to this dry mouth feeling from anxiety, and any or all of them may relate to your dry mouth.
 These include:

-- Mouth Breathing – Air has a tendency to dry out the mouth, and those with anxiety are tremendously prone to mouth breathing.
-Often this type of breathing is the response to severe anxiety symptoms, like those that occur during an anxiety attack.
+- Mouth Breathing Air has a tendency to dry out the mouth, and those with anxiety are more prone to mouth breathing.
+Mouth breathing from anxiety is more common during severe anxiety episodes, like those that occur during an anxiety attack.
 Mouth breathing can be irritating to the saliva, and may dry out your tongue in a way that feels like dry mouth is occurring.

-- Acid Backup – Those with acid reflux problems may also be more prone to dry mouth.
-This is because during periods of intense anxiety, the body is more prone to acid reflux, and acid can affect the salivary glands and lead to less saliva and the feeling of a dry mouth.
+- Acid Backup Those that already have acid reflux problems may also be more prone to dry mouth.
+This is because during periods of intense anxiety and stress, the body is more prone to acid reflux symptoms, and acid can affect the salivary glands and lead to less saliva and the feeling of a dry mouth.
 It may also lead to a sticky feeling and bad taste, both of which are considered dry mouth related.

 How to Stop the Sensation of a Dry Mouth

 The difficulty in dealing with dry mouth depends primarily on the cause.
 Dry mouth caused by medication may reqiure a different dose, a different medication, or a different type of medication that can be provided by your doctor or dentist.
 There are both prescription and non-prescription treatments and washes that increase salivary production.

 If you are not currently taking any medication and doctors have ruled out any other causes of dry mouth, it’s possible that anxiety is solely to blame.
 In that case, first simply try drinking water and chewing gum - two small behaviors that moisten the mouth.
 Although this may not “treat” all anxiety related dry mouth, some people find that the increase in saliva and cool feeling of water against the tongue can be mentally refreshing.